-\textit{In section~\ref{sec8} we extend our theory to general Lipschitz loss function (with some very mild conditions).
-Thus the problem we study also includes other common maching learning problems, not restricted to regression problems}.
+\textit{In Section~\ref{sec8}, we extend our theory to general Lipschitz loss functions (under some very mild conditions).
+Thus the problem we study also includes other common machine learning problems, not restricted to regression problems.}